sagemathinc/cocalc-doc/source/account/purchases.rst

 Note that you can "stack" multiple course plans to combine the resources.
 In the example above, a Small Course (25 students) and a Medium Course (70 students) are combined to provide for a class of 95 students.

+Personal subscriptions renew automatically.
+Course plans do *not* renew automatically.

 .. index:: Account Tab; cancel subscription
 .. index:: Cancel subscription

-Personal subscriptions renew automatically.
-Course plans do *not* renew automatically.
+.. _cancel-subscription:

 **To cancel a subscription**, find the subscription in the active subscription list and click ``End`` at the far right.
 The subscription will not be auto-renewed at the next renewal date and the expiration date will be displayed in the subscription list.